 - Is the kind of service or product you are offering likely to lead to you being bumped down the organisation to a lower level manager if the director feels it isn’t his or her decision.
 This absorbs time.

-As I said, the above list is not exhaustive and it sounds like I’m saying don’t use telemarketing.
+From the above, it perhaps sounds like I’m saying don’t use telemarketing.
 That’s not true.
 Just ask our clients!
 What I am saying is that it’s a partnership.
 Telemarketers are not miracle workers.
-Good telemarketing where the value of sale is worthwhile can be hugely lucrative if you give a campaign time to work and recognise if the answers to the above aren’t all positive that it will take more time to deliver appointments and outcomes.
-At that point, the partnership must be where there is a fair assessment of where the value is added (i.e. making the outbound calls) and for what the remuneration is provided.
+Good telemarketing where the value of sale is worthwhile can be hugely lucrative if you give a campaign time to work.
+You also need to recognise, if the answers to the above aren’t all positive, that it will take more time to deliver appointments and outcomes.
+At that point, there must be a fair assessment of where the value is added (i.e. making the outbound calls) and for what the remuneration is provided.

+Any remuneration structure can be valid if it is based on partnership, openness and honesty as well as thorough briefing and regular communication.
 We’re all in business to make profit not cover costs.
-I turn business away where I don’t feel the balance is right or where I feel that the proposition and / or audience is ill defined and I can’t work with the client to change that.
+I turn business away where I don’t feel the balance is right or where I feel that the proposition and/or audience is ill-defined and I can’t work with the client to change that.